 Ransomware attacks in short work in such a way that a criminal gains access to an organization's data and removes their access.
 Then blackmails the organization to pay for the data to get it back.
 Often there is also a threat of publishing information online.

 A 360-degree view on information security

-It's 2020, or even almost 2021 and one would think that security is baked in to all decisions we are making.
-One would think data protection and security measures are baked into our identity as digital people, especially in a year where we are working remote more than ever.
+It's 2020, or even almost 2021 and one would think that security is baked into all decisions we are making.
+One would think data protection and security measures are baked into our identity as digital people, especially in a year where we are working remotely more than ever.

 I think security deserves a 360 degrees view in an organization that is implemented throughout their solution landscape.

 Login & User access control

 This is a simple thing organization can implement either with Single-Sign-On and/or multi-factor authentication.
 Multi-factor authentication (MFA) is a method of authentication that requires the use of more than one verification method and adds a critical second layer of security to user logins.
 A user is only granted access after successfully passing all authentication phases.
 The different factors are based on different things as opposed to a simple password which bears some vulnerability.
 The first authentication phase is based on knowledge.
 A person needs to know their user name and password and this can also be initiated through single-sign-on with corporate credentials for a further security increase.
 The second authentication phase is based on possession.
 A person must possess and have access to a mobile phone to for example receive a code per text message or a phone call to double authenticate the log-in.